shaneMenzies/PRO-GENE-GEN/README.md

         bash loop.sh

-To run the membership inference attack;
+For vae model, we provide script to run the membership inference attack;

         bash loop_mia.sh